Get

 Hypoallergenic dog breeds are often mislabeled as “cleaner” dogs because they generally shed less but they will still produce dander.
 This may be enough to reduce the risk of triggering allergies in some humans.
 However, truly hypoallergenic dogs do not exist in that sense, and having one that is labeled hypoallergenic does not necessarily mean that the dog is cleaner than other breeds.

 Dander is a common allergen that is shed from all dogs’ skin and coats, as well as saliva, urine, and even prostate in male dogs.
-Hypoallergenic breeds may shed less and thus leave less dander around the home than other breeds, which can reduce the risk of triggering allergies in humans.
+While so-called hypoallergenic breeds may shed less and thus leave less dander around the home than other breeds, reducing the risk of triggering allergies in humans, no dog is completely free of allergens.
 However, even hypoallergenic dogs still shed skin cells and produce saliva and urine, which contain allergens.

 All dogs, regardless of breed or hypoallergenic status, require regular grooming and hygiene practices to keep them clean and healthy.